jialiuGit/Experiemental-design/README.md

 # Installing the toolbox

-Clone (or download the source doce)  this “Experimental-design” repository and add the folder(s) to your Matlab path or run install_design.m in the root directory of Experimental-design.
+Clone (or download the source doce) from this “Experimental-design”  repository and add the folder(s) to your Matlab path or run install_design.m in the root directory of Experimental-design.